 Animations in Flutter: First steps

-It is well known that Flutter offers a very easy way to create beautiful cross-platform applications (Android and iOS, and Desktop and Web currently in the beta channel).
+It is well known that Flutter offers a very simple way to create beautiful cross-platform applications (Android and iOS, and Desktop and Web in the beta channel currently), and the use of animations comes in very handy to complete the design with themes, light/dark mode in Flutter.

 From an Android and iOS developer perspective (like mine), this can be true on many levels, as you can create your user interface with declarative and functional code.